Published: August 8th 2012August 6th 2012

 Meanwhile, during the lead up to Rolf's skydive, Isabel's cousin Lucas had been experiencing chest pains.
 By now a leading expert in similar pains, Isabel suggested antacid would do the trick.
 Exposed to be not quite so leading an expert, the next morning we awoke to find Lucas had taken himself to hospital with a collapsed lung.
 Luckily he hadn't waited to take his flight back to San Diego but not so luckily he ended up staying in hospital for over two weeks.

 Seizing the opportunity to use a garage, Byron did some maintenance on the bike which despite a few minor problems had been running well.
-A close inspection of the used oil from the final drive revealed some metal paste
+A close inspection of the used oil from the final drive revealed some metal shards

 in there, a sure sign of impending trouble.
 Pre-empting a break down, he put a message out online to some local motorcycle clubs and was immediately inundated with offers of help and donations of parts.
 The only problem was that the offers were given through a forum to which we didn't have access so couldn't reply to and so after more searching we contacted a recommended expert in Chicago.
 Unfortunately he was about to have surgery but he passed us on to another specialist in Pennsylvania - Tom Cutter of the Rubber Chicken Racing Garage who could see us the next week.
 The network of people willing to help and recommend has been fantastic here and way above what we ever expected.